adnus/excel2Ical/README.md

 ## Usage

-In this initial version, you have to code all the parameters hard in the source.
+In this initial version, you have to code some the parameters hard in the source.

-## Todo
+The time2string format has to be define in the code, depending of the cell content (cell 1 and cell 2).